Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-All park playgrounds, basketball courts, bocce courts and bathrooms are closed.
+All park playgrounds, basketball courts and bocce courts are closed.
 People who visit concord parks should adhere to the public health guidelines by maintaining social distancing of 6 feet.

-Tennis and pickleball courts will reopen on May 4, 2020 under certain restrictions.
+Tennis and pickleball courts reopened on May 4, 2020 under certain restrictions.

-The Concord Skate Park will also reopen on May 4, 2020 under certain restrictions.
+The Concord Skate Park reopened on May 4, 2020 under certain restrictions.